 SBAR is endorsed by the Joint Commission as the best practice for communication for physicians and nurses.

 The Joint Commission endorses SBAR as an easy-to-use tool to improve communication.
 According to the Commission, the tool lets nurses send a complete message to doctors concerning a patient’s condition.

 Because information is given in a standardized way, there’s less room for human error.
 This greatly improves accuracy.

 When to Use SBAR

-Use SBAR to communicate any urgent or nonurgent patient info to other healthcare pros like doctors or therapists.
+Use SBAR to communicate any urgent or nonurgent patient information to other healthcare professionals like doctors or therapists.
 Include:

 - Conversations with physicians, physical therapists, or other professionals.

 - When resolving a patient issue.

 Whether you’re using SBAR in written or oral communication, take the time to organize your thinking as follows:

 - Situation.
 Create a brief statement of the problem.
 The word “brief” here is key.
 A big part of SBAR is removing irrelevant information.
 Make sure to identify yourself, your unit, and give the patient’s name.